loopsocial/firework_sdk_official/README.md

 # Video Playback
-When user clicks on one of the thumbnails from the video feed integrated in your application, fireworkSDK handles the onClick event and starts the video playback.
+When user clicks on one of the thumbnails from the video feed integrated in your application, FireworkSDK handles the onClick event and starts the video playback.
 You will have to include PlaybackActivity in your AndroidManifest file.
 ```<activity android:name="com.loopnow.fireworklibrary.PlaybackActivity" />```